-- Funding: applicant is requested to provide information under "Additional Questions" in the online application form regarding funding applied for, etc.
+- Funding: the applicant is requested to provide information under "Additional Questions" in the online application form regarding funding applied for, etc.

 *All necessary supporting documents should be uploaded to the application - documents should not be sent to the department.*

 Prospective students are encouraged to reach out to potential supervisors - all students accepted into the MSc program are guaranteed to have a thesis supervisor.
 The list of Medical Physicists (Academic and Clinical/Hospital) can be found here.

 Landed Immigrant/ Permanent Residence

 Please note that the Graduate & Postdoctoral Studies Office of McGill University will require a copy of an applicant's document showing either landed immigrant or permanent resident status in Canada.
 An applicant may submit this copy with the supporting documents for their application to the medical physics M.Sc. program or Graduate Diploma (Certificate) program.